xu-yuan1/openvino-docs/pages/documentation/openvino-plugin-developer-guide/executable-network-class-in-custom-plugins.rst

 .. rubric::

 The method creates an asynchronous inference request and returns it.
 While the public Inference Engine API has a single interface for inference request, which can be executed in synchronous and asynchronous modes, a plugin library implementation has two separate classes:

-* :ref:`Synchronous inference request <doxid-openvino_docs_ie_plugin_dg_infer_request>`, which defines pipeline stages and runs them synchronously in the ``Infer`` method.
+* :ref:`Synchronous inference request <synchronous_inference_request>`, which defines pipeline stages and runs them synchronously in the ``Infer`` method.

 * :ref:`Asynchronous inference request <doxid-openvino_docs_ie_plugin_dg_async_infer_request>`, which is a wrapper for a synchronous inference request and can run a pipeline asynchronously.
 Depending on a device pipeline structure, it can has one or several stages: